 Data controllers should always cooperate with the Supervisory Authority regarding the fulfillment of their tasks.

 Schedule regular audits of data processing activities and security controls in your organization.
 Keep records of personal data processing up to date for proof of consent.

 3.1.
 Check what other vendors are doing

 Because GDPR has no clear-cut rules, the market will have to come up with different tactics to make sure that data is in compliance but not sacrifice user experience.
-A lot of companies came out with new features in the weeks before the initial GDPR deadline in May 2018, so be sure to check competitor websites for changes and best practices for your niche.
+A lot of companies came out with new features, so be sure to check competitor websites for changes and best practices for your niche.